apache/beam/learning/prompts/code-generation/02_io_pubsub.md

 def read_subscription():
   """Read from PubSub subscription function."""

-  #parse pipeline options
+  # Parse the pipeline options.
-  #streaming=True is required for a streaming pipeline
+  # For streaming pipelines, you need to include streaming=True
   options = PubSubReadOptions(streaming=True)

   with beam.Pipeline(options=options) as p:
-    #this pipeline reads from a PubSub subscription and logs the messages to the console
+    # This pipeline reads from a Pub/Sub subscription and logs the messages to the console.
     (p | "Read PubSub subscription" >> ReadFromPubSub(subscription=options.subscription)
        | "Format message" >> Map(lambda message: f"Received message:\n{message}\n")
        | Map(logging.info))